-Thank you for choosing the AX565 cellular phone designed to operate with the latest digital mobile communication technology, Code Division Multiple Access (CDMA).
+Thank you for choosing the LG Rhythm cellular phone designed to operate with the latest digital mobile communication technology.
+Code Division Multiple Access (CDMA).
 Along with the many advanced features of the CDMA system, such as greatly enhanced voice clarity, this compact phone offers:

-- Celltop capability. - Music capability and microSD[TM] card slot. - Significantly enhanced voice clarity. - Slim and sleek design with internal antenna (Internal antenna described as antenna throughout this user guide). - Large, easy-to-read, 9-line backlit LCD with status icons. - Paging, messaging, voice mail, and caller ID. - 24-key keypad. - Speakerphone feature.
+- Celltop capability. - Significantly enhanced voice clarity. - Slim and sleek design with internal antenna (Internal antenna described as antenna throughout this user guide). - Large, easy-to-read, 9-line backlit LCD with status icons. - Paging, messaging, voice mail, and caller ID. - 25-key keypad. - Speakerphone feature. - Menu-driven interface with prompts for easy operation and configuration.

-- Menu-driven interface with prompts for easy operation and configuration. - Any key answer, auto answer, auto retry, one-touch and speed dialing with 99 memory locations. - Bilingual (English and Spanish) capabilities. - Bluetooth[®] wireless technology.
+- Any key answer, auto answer, auto retry, one-touch and speed dialing with 99 memory locations. - Bilingual (English and Spanish) capabilities. - Bluetooth® wireless technology.

-The Bluetooth[®] word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by LG Electronics is under license.
+The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by LG Electronics is under license.
 Other trademarks and trade names are those of their respective owners.